FaizAther/dcc888-papers/paper2/discussion.md

 ### Are the experiments rigorous enough?

-Since their work is used in an industry scenerio they have provided more than enough experiments.
+Since their work is used in an industry scenario they have provided more than enough experiments.

 ### Which visual resources have the authors used to present data?